Nour-eldin-125/Mars-Rover_react-redux/README.md

 1. create function to add obstacles
 2. create function to check if the next step contains obstacle or not.
 3. go forward if ok or stop and report if obstacle.

+### Part 3:
+Given the rover’s current position and heading, plus the known obstacles, calculate a command string for the rover that will safely move it to a given coordinate avoiding all obstacles.

+### Solution:
+1. create function for calculating the shortest path.
+2. create function to validate that the path doesnot contain any obstacles.
+3. create function to validate other options that can make a path to go to the goal with no obstacles.
+4. Loop on the functions till the rover finds the path to the goal with no obstacles.